pryvalovbogdan/pryvalovbogdan/README.md

 - 👋 Hi, I’m @pryvalovbogdan
 - 👀 I’m interested in Web dev
 - 🌱 I’m currently learning nextjs/nestjs
-- 💞️ I’m looking to collaborate on Web trch
+- 💞️ I’m looking to collaborate on Web tech

 <!---
 pryvalovbogdan/pryvalovbogdan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.